-Solution Finish is not a ink, dye, or a stain that restores originally black surfaces to a brand new look and feel.
-The promotional video claims that it also works on vinyl and rubber, but I’ve only applied to to my plastic trim so far.
-In the video Chris West explains that Solution Finish “dissolves the existing oxidation, puts the coloring back into the part being treat, and then with UV protection prevents (future) oxidation.”
+Solution Finish is not an ink, dye, or a stain that restores originally black surfaces to a brand new look and feel.
+The promotional video claims that it also works on vinyl and rubber, but I’ve only applied to my plastic trim so far.
+In the video, Chris West explains that Solution Finish “dissolves the existing oxidation, puts the coloring back into the part being treated, and then with UV protection prevents (future) oxidation.”
 The end result looks absolutely great and I don’t have a greasy looking finish.

 What do I need for application?

-- Solution Finish – Black Plastic & Vinyl Restorer (A little bit goes a long ways)
+- Solution Finish – Black Plastic & Vinyl Restorer (A little bit goes a long way)